opendevstack/ods-quickstarters/inf-terraform-aws/files/README.md

 # ODS Prototype

-This stack deploys a basic stack, consisting of a VPC, EC2, Security Groups, Endpoints and a keypair, for using as an OpenDevStack quickstarter.
+This exemplary stack consists of a single module (aka blueprint) and deploys a S3 bucket.

 ## What is a Stack?